CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 In an interactive batch job, a user submits a batch job that starts an interactive shell session in a computing node.
 For heavy interactive tasks user can also request specific resources (time, memory, cores, disk).
 You can also use tools with graphical user interfaces in this interactive shell session, but in this case it is recommended that you do the initial connection to a login node of the supercomputer with [NoMachine](../../support/tutorials/nomachine-usage.md) virtual desktop.

 Please notice that the interactive batch jobs run in the computing nodes, where the environment differs slightly from the login nodes.
 For example, not all the same text editors are available.
-Furthermore, when you log out from an interactive batch job, the session, including all the processes running in the session and data in the job specific `$TMPDIR` area, will be terminated.
+Furthermore, when you log out from an interactive batch job, the session with all the processes will be terminated, and data in the job specific `$TMPDIR` area will be removed.

 ## Easy interactive work: sinteractive command